How to Collect Memory Disk Usage By Using CloudWatch Agent

 sudo yum install amazon-cloudwatch-agent

-You can import the CloudWatch agent if you have already, that'll be useful if you want to re-use the same CloudWatch agent config over and over again.
-Following is the step to use the default wizard to create a new config file.
+You can import the CloudWatch agent configuration if you already have one.
+That will be useful if you want to reuse the same CloudWatch agent config over and over again.
+The following step uses the default wizard to create a new config file.

 Run the CloudWatch Agent Wizard

-Once you run the following command on Linux EC2, you'll get started with the CloudWatch Agent wizard.
+Once you run the following command on a Linux EC2 instance, you'll get started with the CloudWatch Agent wizard.

 sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard